 On December 3, 1943 Jenkins was in the same area and shot down another Japanese aircraft as the unit's second victory.

 On December 6/7, 1943 PV-1 piloted by Lt.
-Col Harshberger made another kill directed by its own CGI, shooting down a E13A Jake in Empress Augusta Bay area.
+Col. Harshberger made another kill directed by its own CGI, shooting down a E13A Jake over the Empress Augusta Bay area off Bougainville.

 Another kill on January 12, 1944 by PV-1 piloted by Col Schwable shot down a B5N Kate near Torokina Point.